jamesheald/COIN/README.md

 ### Inferring internal representations of the COIN model fit to adaptation data

-In a [previous section](#running-the-model), we looked at how to run the model without taking adaptation data into account.
+In a [previous section](#running-the-model), we performed many runs of the COIN model.
+Each run was conditioned on a different random sequence of observation noise and was assigned an equal weight.
+If the parameters used to perform the simulation were fit to data, this data can be

+simulation by specifying the model parameters and the paradigm.

+Sometimes the parameters used to run a simulation were obtained by fitting the model to data.
+This data can be used to

 ### Parallel Computing